 Megan: My sister and best friend.
 Former EMT who now works at the local hospital’s ER.
 Not afraid of anything but snakes.
 Married for 30 years and counting to:

 Rob, our brother’s best friend and partner in crime since they were nine years old.
-He can make anything out of nothing, and probably rues the day his incompetent sister-in-law moved in next door.
+He can make anything out of nothing, and is an amazing artist.

 Jonathan: My brother.
 Volunteer fire fighter, teacher, and all-around genius.
-Lives off the grid about a quarter of a mile away from my sister and me.
+Lives off the grid on the same property as my sister and her husband.

 Our parents are both dead, as are our grandparents and only aunt.
 We never had any uncles or cousins, so we’re a small, but close, unit.

 Mark: My hard-working former landlord and former next door neighbor.
 Husband to Citlali, who is Rose’s daughter.
 Rose and James lived in my quirky former house until their deaths.
 James built it himself out of redwood.

 Jessica: My amazing friend Erica’s brilliant 18 year old daughter.
 They are two of the smartest and most delightful people I know.

 Schatzi: Megan and Rob’s beautiful brindled pit bull mix who disappeared in August 2013 at the age of nearly 16.
 She was always a stubborn dog and more in touch with nature than being a house pet.
 She was a rare and beautiful spirit who will always be loved and missed.

 Star: Megan and Rob’s beautiful black pit bull mix.
 Megan and I made a long and memorable trip to Colusa to rescue her one fine spring day and she has never looked back.
-She has Megan trained pretty well now.
+She died on March 13, 2021 and we will never, ever stop missing her.

 Stella: Stella came our way a few months after Schatzi’s death – with 11 puppies.
 Homes were found for all the puppies, and Megan and Rob fostered Stella, fell in love with her, and adopted her.
-She and Star love each other.
+She and Star loved each other.
+But Stella now has a new friend, Millie, adopted in August 2021.
+She looks like a mini Stella.
+They are so cute together!

 Audrey: My beautiful, adventurous tabby cat.
 A bewitching bundle of cuteness and naughtiness in one furry package.
 Sister to: